aadishj23/Quiz-App/README.md

 Phase 2

-Encrypt the password
-create a general warning message for errors create a generalised error page show recent quizes use the API data to show more info on screen
+create a general warning message for errors show recent quizes- play quiz again, delete quiz use the API data to show more info on screen